rheera/Spotify-Songs-Analysis/README.md

 Doing some analysis on the Top ~6000 songs on Spotify.
 From this Kaggle dataset: https://www.kaggle.com/datasets/julianoorlandi/spotify-top-songs-and-audio-features.

+Collaborating with team members from Npower's Junior Data Analyst program.

 ## Table of Contents

 - [Tools](#tools)